 Natalie Flores: As the president of your Chapter at the University of Puerto Rico at Bayamon, thank you for always being passionate, proactive, and responsive.
 We know the Chapter will continue to achieve great things under your mentorship.

 Sara Chowdari: Thank you for always being organized and motivated in your efforts to grow your Chapter, University of Miami MEDLIFE.
 You led by example and empowered other E-Board members to take on responsibilities.

 Kendyl Naugle: We’d like to recognize Kendyl for her contributions to the SAB and proactive approach to educating her team and promoting cultural competency at the University of California, Berkeley.
-She has grown the potential of her Chapter through effective leadership and was also involved in creating the MEDLIFE Podcast!
+She has grown her Chapter’s potential through effective leadership and was also involved in creating the MEDLIFE Podcast!

-Sebreena Zalam: Sebreena was the VP for MEDLIFE at Indiana University this year and she helped lead their extremely successful fundraising, volunteering, and SLT efforts.
-She led with a positive attitude and a true passion for MEDLIFE, providing guidance not only to her own Chapter, but MEDLIFE Chapters across the country.
-Thank you Sebreena!
+Sebreena Zalam: Sebreena was the VP for MEDLIFE at Indiana University this year, and she helped lead their highly successful fundraising, volunteering, and SLT efforts.
+She led with a positive attitude and a true passion for MEDLIFE, providing guidance not only to her Chapter but MEDLIFE Chapters across the country.
+Thank you, Sebreena!

 Best Local Service

 We’re thrilled to announce the recipients of MEDLIFE’s Best Local Service Award for 2020: Miami University Ohio & Mississippi College!

 Miami University Ohio congratulates running your Oxford Free Clinic program and volunteer programs, including food for homeless people and blood drives.
 We have so much admiration for your efforts!

 Mississippi College, well done on your diabetes prevention workshops, mentorship programs, medical clinics, and food drives in your local area.
 You are terrific ambassadors for the MEDLIFE values.